Privacy Policy: Industry-leading security for clinicians

 Commercial Clients

-We provide our commercial clients, including hospitals, recruiters, and life science companies, with profile search and messaging tools as part of our talent and marketing services businesses.
-They use these tools to select members that may be interested in their information and opportunities, including in the areas of employment and other professional opportunities, events, clinical trials, innovative therapies, and other clinical solutions, and we communicate their messages to the selected Doximity members on their behalf.
-If your employer or another third party purchases a paid Service from Doximity for your use and you elect to use that Service, this third party will have the right to control access to and obtain information about your use of the paid Service.
+We provide our commercial clients, including hospitals, recruiters, and life science companies, and their representatives with profile search and messaging tools as part of our talent and marketing services businesses.
+They use these tools to select members that may be interested in their information and opportunities, including in the areas of employment and other professional opportunities, events, clinical trials, therapies, treatments, and clinical information, and we communicate their messages to the selected Doximity members on their behalf.

 CME/CE Providers

-As part of our Services, we may share your personal information with Continuing Medical Education (CME) and Continuing Education (CE) providers who provide and/or certify CME and CE activities that we offer through the Service, for the purpose of processing CME or CE activities in which you choose to participate, and as required for their accreditation compliance and record keeping purposes.
+As part of our Services, we may share your personal information with Continuing Medical Education (CME) and Continuing Education (CE) providers who provide and/or certify CME and CE activities that we offer through the Services, for the purpose of processing CME or CE activities in which you choose to participate, and as required for their accreditation compliance and record keeping purposes.
 We may forward to you emails from these organizations in connection with your participation in the applicable activities, including to send you CME/CE credit certificates you have earned.

 Advertising Partners

 We work with third party partners to serve advertising for us on third party sites and to evaluate the effectiveness of our advertising.
 These third parties use cookies and similar technologies to collect information about your use of our sites, other sites and online services over time, including certain Log Data described above, so they can display our ads to you on other sites and apps.
 For example, if you visit Doximity and also use a social media platform, you may see a Doximity ad in your social media newsfeed.
 We also work with third party partners to develop custom audiences to whom our ads can be delivered outside of Doximity.
-For example, we may provide hashed versions of member email addresses to Facebook who then matches it to the corresponding Facebook member accounts to create a Doximity “Custom Audience” on Facebook, to which it can target Doximity ads.
+For example, we may provide hashed versions of member email addresses to Meta who then matches it to the corresponding Meta member accounts to create a Doximity “Custom Audience” on Meta, to which it can target Doximity ads.
 These activities, known as interest-based advertising, are intended to make the ads you see online more relevant to your interests.
-Please see the “Choices Regarding Personal Information” section below for information about opting out of interest-based based advertising.
+Please see the “Choices Regarding Personal Information” section below for information about opting out of interest-based advertising.

 Third Party Sites Using Doximity Login